The-Quantumist/the-quantumist/_posts/2022-11-01-quantum-computing-for-computer-engineers-part-1/2022-11-01-quantum-computing-for-computer-engineers-part-1.md

 tags:
   - Quantum Computing
   - Linear Algebra
-author: Gilberto Manunza
-author: Federico Tiblias
+author: Gilberto Manunza, Federico Tiblias
 ---

 Here’s the thing about Quantum Computing: it is one of the most